 Terrorism in the Qur'an

-As believers of the Quran, the only shield we have against the reign of terror is to follow the Qur'an alone.
-The Qur'an condemns terrorism and promotes peace, freedom of faith, and respect for any human being on earth.
+The only shield against the reign of terror is to abandon the Hadiths and follow the Qur'an alone.
+The Qur'an condemns terrorism and promotes peace and freedom of faith.

 Saving the life of a human being is as important as saving the entire mankind: